awslabs/multi-model-server/docs/mms_on_fargate.md

 1. Familiarize yourself with MMS containers
 2. Create a SqueezeNet task definition (with the docker container of MMS)
-3. Create Fargate ECS cluster
+3. Create AWS Fargate cluster
 4. Create Application Load Balancer
 5. Create Squeezenet Fargate service on the cluster
 6. Profit!